 If you’re new to the small business world, chances are you’ve never heard of a Registered Agent, let alone just how vital it is to your business.

 So, what is a registered agent and what does a registered agent do?
-Well, a registered agent (or statutory agent) is a responsible third-party in the same state as your business.
+A registered agent (or statutory agent) is a responsible third-party in the same state as your business.
 This third-party can receive official government notifications (usually tax forms and notice of lawsuits) on behalf of your LLC.
 Think of it as your LLC Registered Agent.

 Can I serve as my own registered agent?

 You can technically serve as your own Registered Agent, but before you sign up for this, know that being your own Registered Agent means you must be available during all business owners.